Mitch311G/Forecast/README.md

     - [MongoDB Community Edition](https://docs.mongodb.com/manual/installation/)
         - Be sure to run MongoDB as a service.
 Insturctions found in installation guide for your system (link above).
 2. Obtain your own [OpenWeather API key](https://openweathermap.org/api).
+3. Allow your browser to access your location.
 ---
 ## Usage
 - To get your local weather, simply launch the application.